 In the event of chronic illness, the five pillars are intelligent physiological adaptations to yet another degree of precursors.
 For the body to respond in the form of these pillars, or adaptations to the environment, there has to be a preceding state of Toxicity and Deficiency.

-This usually means that lifestyle preference persist with our genetic blueprint for health and the prevention of chronic illness are being created.
-It isn’t important if the lifestyle preference are relevant to nutrition, mindset or movement – if they’re deficient and toxic, instead of pure and adequate, the result is that your body system will intelligently express adaptations to this deficient and toxic environment in the form of the physiological stress reaction.
+This usually means that lifestyle preference persists with our genetic blueprint for health and the prevention of chronic illness is being created.
+It isn’t important if the lifestyle preference is relevant to nutrition, mindset or movement.
+If they’re deficient and toxic, instead of pure and adequate, the result is that your body system will intelligently express adaptations to this deficient and toxic environment in the form of the physiological stress reaction.
 This reaction is summarized by the five pillars of chronic illness.